I'm proof that it's never too late to change your life.

 That story started nudging me, fifteen years after I shelved it.
 That's one great thing about being forty, you care less about making excuses.
 I started writing it again, and it was exhilarating.
 Every morning in the dark, every naptime, I wrote.
 I didn't know what I was doing, but I knew that I was changed.
 I finally found the courage to be a writer.
 Or it found me.

-Writing has turned into a love (some may say obsession) for historical women's fiction.
+Writing has turned into a love (some may say obsession) for historical fiction.
 All my stories explore the journey of women and their mark on history.
-I've completed my fourth novel, with many more in the works.
+I've completed my sixth novel, with many more in the works.

 Born a California girl, I now live in Bend, Oregon where I can be found hiking and enjoying the amazing trails of the Pacific Northwest.
 I live with my husband, two children, and two dogs, sharing the love of Oregon and finding inspiration in the world around me for my writing.

 I hope you enjoy my stories as much as I love writing them.